 Is there a chance that market metrics will no longer affect productivity but will instead stand alone as a thing?
 Of course, just as the B2B marketplace platform differs highly in terms of the product categories they offer and the demographics of their clientele, so do their benchmarks.

-B2B Online Marketplace metrics can be measured by four factors,
+B2B Online Marketplace KPI can be measured by four factors,

 1. Metrics to measure B2B marketplace platform transactions